Skip to main content

 Customize how Greptile summarizes pull requests:

-• Confidence scores: Show/hide confidence levels for each PR
+• Confidence Score: Show confidence levels for each PR

 Learn more about PR summaries →